By Edvard Munch - National Museum of Art, Architecture and Design, Public Domain, https://commons.wikimedia.org/w/index.php?curid=98294410

 Edvard Munch’s The Scream captures a feeling of deep worry and fear that many people, especially teenagers, can relate to today.
 The painting shows a figure with a twisted face and a swirling, chaotic background, which reflects the stress and anxiety many young people feel in a world filled with social media and the pressure to always be online.

 The figure in the painting stands alone on a bridge, caught between the natural world and the modern world.
-This is like how students today are stuck between wanting real, meaningful connections with others and the constant distractions of technology.
-The bright red sky shows the intensity of their stress, while the figure’s hands covering their face represent the feeling of being overwhelmed by the need to always stay connected and updated.
+This is like how students today are torn between wanting genuine, meaningful connections with others and the constant distractions of technology.
+The bright red sky highlights the intensity of their stress, while the figure’s hands covering their face symbolize the feeling of being overwhelmed by the need to always stay connected and updated.

 🔍 Silent observation sharpens your senses.
 When you stay quiet, you might notice more details around you, like colors, smells, and tiny movements.